 Freddie Prinze Jr. (Lieutenant James Vega), Monica Rial (Treeya), Vic Mignogna (Messner), Todd Haberkorn (Milque), Eric Vale (Essex), John Grelle (Nicky), Travis Willingham (Captain Toni), Justin Cook (Brood), Marc Swint (Mason), Bruce Carey (Admiral Hackett), Laura Bailey (Kamille), Jad Saxton (April), Kara Edwards (Christine)

 A troupe of marines from the Human Systems Alliance are despatched to aid a colony on the planet Fehl Prime that is under attack by Krogan mercenaries.
 With their shuttle shot down and the captain wounded, Lieutenant James Vega takes command.
 He goes out on a limb to personally take on the Krogan commander in combat and this strategy is successful in defeating the rest of the Krogan.
 Afterwards, the marines are given orders to remain on at the colony.
 One year later, having slotted into civilian life, they are despatched to investigate something that is blocking communications.
-The Asari archaeologist Treeva believes it is an artefact left by the ancient Prothean race.
+The Asari archaeologist Treeva believes it is an artifact left by the ancient Prothean race.
 Just then, the colony comes under attack by an insect-like alien race known as Collectors who place the human colonists in stasis for shipping offworld.
 It is up to the handful of remaining marines to fight back the invasion despite the odds being overwhelmingly against them.

 Mass Effect is a popular computer game series from the Canadian company Bioware.
 The first of these Mass Effect (2007) centres around the player character of Commander Shepard (who can either be a man or a woman depending on what the player chooses).
 The game creates an impressively complex galactic setting peopled with different alien species and back history.
 We follow Shepard in combat against the Geth machines, which slowly expands out into to reveal the new threat of aeons-old machine-intelligences known as Reapers that are harvesting humanity.
 (The title ‘Mass Effect’ refers to the form of hyperspatial travel used in this universe, developed out from discovered technology left by the ancient Prothean race).
 The complexity of the storyline and texture of the universe has gained the game a great fan following and critical acclaim.
 The universe and storyline has been expanded out in Mass Effect 2 (2010) and Mass Effect 3 (2012), while the success of the game has seen a series of spinoff novelisations, comic-books and action figures.